 Interstate Route 293 is a major, north-south, arterial circumferential highway extending through and around the City of Manchester.
 It also functions as a local connection to Interstate 93 (north and south), NH Route 101 (east and west) and US Route 3 (F.E.
 Everett Turnpike south to Nashua and into Massachusetts) and thus providing critical accessibility and mobility within the greater Manchester area as well as throughout southern New Hampshire.

-The New Hampshire Department of Transportation (NHDOT) has initiated a project to address the transportation needs of a 3-mile segment of I-293 extending northerly from the Granite Street interchange (Exit 5) to approximately one mile north of the NH Route 3A interchange (Exit 7) in Manchester, NH.
-The project will be conducted in three phases:
+The New Hampshire Department of Transportation (NHDOT) has initiated a project, Manchester 16099, to address the transportation needs of a 3-mile segment of I-293 extending northerly from the Granite Street interchange (Exit 5) to approximately one mile north of the NH Route 3A interchange (Exit 7) in Manchester, NH.
+The project design will be conducted in three phases:

 Part A consists of a planning-level study,